 - Tin Cakes cost between 6,500 KRW and 9,500 KRW.

-Although the prices are on the higher side as compared to an average coffee shop, they are in-line with other themed cafes of Seoul.
+Although the prices are on the higher side as compared to an average coffee shop, they are in line with other themed cafes in Seoul.

 How to Get There – Zapangi Café Seoul Address